tim-mortimer/dotfiles/README.md

     git clone git@github.com:tim-mortimer/dotfiles.git ~/.dotfiles
     ```

-4. Run `~/.dotfiles/install.sh` to start the installation
+4. Run the installation with: `cd ~/.dotfiles && ./install.sh`
 5. Restart your computer to finalize the process

 Your Mac is now ready to use!